 - Review National BSA COVID-19 Resources including Restarting Scouting Checklist

 - Office hours may vary – click here for current office hours.

-Remember too, we are here for you!
-While the Scout Service Center is closed to the public, we are operational.
-Limited staff is keeping critical operations functional while the majority of our staff is working remotely and we are all practicing social distancing.
-Please feel free to call the office at (585) 244-4210 or reach out to directly to the appropriate staff member by phone or email if we can be of assistance to you.
+While the Scout Service Center is open to the public, social distancing, face masks/covering are required of all visitors and employees.
+Hand sanitizers are available throughout the office as well.
+If you have any COVID-19 or cold symptoms or feel unwell, please avoid coming into the office or Scout Shop.
+Please feel free to call the office at (585) 244-4210 or reach out directly to the appropriate staff member by phone or email if we can be of assistance to you.

 COUNCIL COMMUNICATIONS (originally sent via Constant Contact eblast)